Liz Kendall: Work and Pensions Secretary (2024–2025)

 At the 2024 general election, Kendall was again re-elected, with a decreased vote share of 44.6% and an increased majority of 8,777.
 In the aftermath of the election, Kendall was appointed as Secretary of State for Work and Pensions by Prime Minister Keir Starmer.
 She was appointed to the Privy Council and sworn into ministerial office on 6 July.

 Following her appointment as Work and Pensions Secretary, Kendall initiated a series of reforms aimed at reshaping the UK’s welfare system.
 One of her primary objectives was to shift the Department for Work and Pensions from merely administering benefits to actively promoting employment.
 In a speech in Barnsley, Kendall said the need to address factors such as health, skills, childcare, and transport, which significantly influence individuals ability to secure and maintain employment.

 Kendall proposed the "Youth Guarantee" for 18 to 21-year-olds, designed to ensure that young people are either earning or learning.
 This program offers opportunities for training or employment, with the stipulation that refusal to participate could result in benefit reductions.
 Kendall noted the importance of early career engagement, saying that unemployment during youth can have long-term detrimental effects on job prospects and earning potential.

 A significant aspect of Kendall’s reform agenda involved tightening eligibility criteria for Personal Independence Payments (PIP) and incapacity benefits.
 These measures aimed to save approximately £5 billion annually by the end of the decade.
 The proposed changes were expected to affect around one million people, particularly those with mental health conditions and minor physical difficulties.

 The proposed disability benefits reforms sparked considerable debate.
 Disability charities and opposition parties criticized the cuts, labeling them as devastating and immoral.
 Organisations such as the Disability Benefits Consortium, Scope, and Mind argued that these changes could push disabled individuals further into poverty and exacerbate health issues, highlighting the potential social impact of the reforms.

 In response to the criticisms, Kendall emphasised the need for a balanced approach that ensured fiscal responsibility while protecting vulnerable populations.
 She acknowledged the concerns raised by disability advocates and noted the importance of reinvesting savings into employment programs to support those on health-related benefits, aiming to create a more equitable system.

 On 1/7/25 Kendall's proposed bill was severely watered down, following backbench pressure, before being passed.

 Kendall's tenure in Work & Pensions was marked by internal party challenges, as some Labour MPs expressed apprehension regarding the impact of welfare reforms on disadvantaged communities.
 The historical context of previous welfare cuts served as a cautionary backdrop, prompting calls for the party to uphold its commitment to social justice while pursuing necessary fiscal reforms.

-Science Secretary (2025–present)
+Science Secretary (2025–2026)

-In the 5/9/25 cabinet reshuffle, Kendall was appointed Secretary of State for Science, Innovation and Technology, replacing Peter Kyle.
+In the 2025 British cabinet reshuffle, Kendall was appointed Secretary of State for Science, Innovation and Technology, replacing Peter Kyle.
+On 20 July 2026, she was dismissed by Andy Burnham.